tmcacademy/deid/docs/_docs/user-docs/recipe-headers.md

  - BLANK: If you want to blank a field instead of remove it, use this option.
 This is the default action.
  - KEEP: implies that the value should not be replaced, removed, or blanked.
  - REPLACE: implies that the value should be replaced by a string, or a variable in the format `var:FieldName`.
- - REMOVE: completely remove the field from the dataset.
+ - REMOVE: completely remove the field from the dataset (if not protected by `KEEP` or is in default skip list).

 For the above, given that there are conflicting commands, the more conservative is given preference.
 For example:

 ```
-REMOVE > BLANK > REPLACE > JITTER/KEEP/ADD
+KEEP > ADD > REMOVE > BLANK > REPLACE > JITTER
 ```

-For example, if I add or keep a header, but then also specify to blank or remove it, it will be blanked or removed.
+For example, if I add or keep a header, and then also specify to blank or remove it, it will be kept.
 If I specify to blank a header and remove it, it will be removed.
 If I specify to replace a header and blank it, it will be blanked.
 Most of the time, you won't need to specify remove, because it is the default.
 If we were to come up with a pretend config file to represent the default, it would look like this: